|FREE UK DELIVERY, INTERNATIONAL £5 PER ORDER|

 |Visit our studio and have shirts made|

-Jaws was my first of Steven Spielberg films and remains one of my favourites.
+Jaws by Jedrzej Hofman.
+My first Steven Spielberg film and a favourite.
 Suspenseful and relentless in equal measure, Spielberg’s prototypical summer blockbuster paved the way for the highly publicised, widely released summer action films we are all so familiar with now.
 Back in 1975 this approach was a watershed in motion picture history.

 After constant setbacks as a result of the mechanical giant sharks breaking down, Spielberg employed a much more terrifying technique to infer the impending presence of the sentient killer from the deep- an unforgettable and masterfully composed piece of music created by the king of film scores John Williams.
 Taking his cue from Alfred Hitchcock, Spielberg revealed the monster sparingly leaving the audience to imagine something far more terrifying than a prop lurching about in the water, with a few exceptions including the final battle fought between man and beast.